 - Financial Services

-We bring to bear our vast industry knowledge and extensive arbitration experience to provide our clients with a competitive advantage in the preparation and presentation of their cases in international arbitration.
+Our lawyers bring to bear our vast industry knowledge and extensive arbitration experience to provide our clients with a competitive advantage in the preparation and presentation of their cases in international arbitration.
 Using McElroy Deutsch’s cutting edge in-house technological capabilities, including the latest e-discovery systems and procedures, the Firm brings about more efficient and cost-effective resolution of both modest and high-value disputes.

-The Firm’s unique blend of domestic and international arbitration acumen, subject matter and industry expertise, and technological sophistication allows it to compete (and often prevail against) some of the largest firms in the world.
+The Firm’s unique blend of domestic and international arbitration acumen, subject matter and industry expertise, and technological sophistication allows it to compete (and often prevail against) some of the largest law firms in the world.
 Our clients need not pay mega-firm rates to achieve the representation and results they deserve.

 - Counsel to EPC Contractor in connection with the construction of a 550 MW offshore wind farm in the UK (the largest “deep water” offshore wind farm ever built at the time of its construction).
 Provided counsel throughout the course of the Project, and then served as arbitration advocates prosecuting the Contractor’s variation and delay claims against the Owner (£300 million), and defending the Contractor against fabrication defect claims asserted by the Owner (£370 million).
 Favorable settlement achieved following two sets of hearings (8 weeks total) in London.